Search a title or topic

 continue reading

 In this article, dog historian Craig Koshyk explains the cultural differences that have arisen over time between European and American pointing dog tail preferences.
 Spoiler alert: whether a pointing dog’s tail is held level or at 12 o’clock is not particularly important—except for when it is.
-Use code PU20 and get 20% off onxhunt.com.
-Read more at…
+Read more at projectupland.com.…

 continue reading